cohere-coop/apprenticeship.community/CONTRIBUTING.md

 First off, *THANK YOU* for being interested in helping with the apprenticeship community!
-We're flattered you consider spending your time helping build a community of practice around business cultures of professional growth a worthwhile use of your time!
+We're flattered you consider helping build a community around business cultures of professional growth a worthwhile use of your time!

 Here are some common questions: